Página actualmente disponible en inglés y francés

 In December 2012, the Minister of Tourism and Culture, the Principal Secretary of Culture and the project coordinator for the creative industries presented the Creative Industries Policy, as well as the implementation strategy for the development of the music industry to the Cabinet of Ministers.
 Both documents were approved.

 The functions of the Seychelles Agency for the creative industries were presented by the Office of the Vice President in September 2013 and are pending approval by the Cabinet of Ministers.
-The Agency should be operational by early 2014.
+The Agency should be operational by the end of 2014.

 Finally, a regional Cultural Strategy for the Indian Ocean Commission based on the Creative Industries Policy is being developed.
 The draft strategy has taken into account the development of a commercial and economic platform which will greatly benefit regional trade between the creative products and services of the islands of the Indian Ocean.